nextgis/docs_ngcom/source/data_upload.rst

 There are three important limitations for uploading large raster files:

 #.
-File size - maximum file size being uploaded is **2 Gb**.
+File size - maximum file size being uploaded is **2 GB**.
 This limit can't be changed on Premium, but can be changed `on-premise <https://nextgis.com/pricing/>`_;
 #.
-Raster size on the server - afther the file is extracted to the cloud, it must not be larger than **4 Gb**.
+Raster size on the server - afther the file is extracted to the cloud, it must not be larger than **4 GB**.
 You can calculate the size of the extracted raster using the following formula: number of pixels * number of channels * bytes per pixel.
 #.
 Total data volume - you can upload up to **50 GiB** of data on Premium (this limit can be `raised <https://nextgis.com/pricing-base/#volume-premium>`_);

 There is no limitation for processing time.